-Cumin brings an earthy nuttiness to savory dishes and it can do the same for rice.
-When using it to flavor rice, it is a good idea to keep the seeds whole even though ground cumin can work as well.
+Cumin brings an earthy nuttiness to savory dishes, and it can do the same for rice.
+When using it to flavor rice, it is a good idea to keep the seeds whole, even though ground cumin can also work.
 With the whole seeds, you get a peppery note along with cumin’s earthy and nutty qualities.
 Rice seasoned with cumin is a versatile side dish, but it works especially well with dishes from India or the Middle East.

-Bay leaves may not be the first seasoning that comes to mind when you think about flavors that you might want to add to add to rice; however, it can be a tasty addition.
+Bay leaves may not be the first seasoning that comes to mind when you think about flavors you might want to add to rice; however, it can be a tasty addition.
 Its woodsy, savory qualities shine when it is used as an accompaniment for dishes from India.

 Cardamom is another flavor that is known to work well with rice.
-Cardamom’s complex flavor, which includes notes of pine and citrus with a floral touch is a great addition to rice.
-When adding it to your rice, keep in mind that fresh cardamom is a very pungent spice that can easily over-flavor a dish.
+Cardamom’s complex flavor, which includes notes of pine and citrus with a floral touch, is a great addition to rice.
+When adding it to your rice, remember that fresh cardamom is a pungent spice that can easily over-flavor a dish.
 It is a good idea to leave the seeds in the pods to keep the flavor relatively mild.
 Cardamom can also be used in sweet rice dishes like Indian rice pudding.

 Cinnamon, cumin, and cardamom

-One of the traditional ways that basmati rice cooked in India involves flavoring it with cinnamon, cumin, and cardamom.
-In this preparation, the spices are fried in oil and then the rice and water added to the pot with the fragrant oil.
+One of the traditional ways that basmati rice is cooked in India involves flavoring it with cinnamon, cumin, and cardamom.
+In this preparation, the spices are fried in oil, and then the rice and water added to the pot with the fragrant oil.